 The Sterillo the most hygienic hand dryer on the market today

-Wherever you install it, the Sterillo silently and continuously draws in contaminated bathroom air, blasting it with the same powerful germicidal light commonly used to disinfect hospitals.
-The UVC light kills airborne germs which are released into the air with every toilet flush.
+The Sterillo silently and continuously draws in contaminated bathroom air, blasting it with the same powerful germicidal light commonly used to disinfect hospitals.
+The UVC light kills the airborne germs in the washroom.

 By destroying the germs in bathroom air, the Sterillo eliminates odours, improves sanitation, prevents infection and ensures people never distrust your bathroom's hygiene.